Suburban Gastroenterology Office Visit FAQ

 Do I need to stop my Coumadin and/or blood thinners prior to the procedure?

-May I go back to my normal diet and activity after the procedure?
+Can I go back to my normal diet and activity after the procedure?

 Am I able to brush my teeth the morning of my procedure?

+I am currently on my period.
+Can I still have my procedure?
 Yes.
-We simply ask that you wear a tampon, if you’re able to do so.
+We ask that you wear a tampon, if you’re able to do so.
+Please call the office if you have any questions.

-Is there a co-pay for my visit?
+Is there a fee if I cancel my procedure or office visit?